Mariah Carey, Nick Cannon Getting Back Together? Comedian Blamed For Singer’s Split With Bryan Tanaka?

-Mariah has ended things between her and boyfriend-slash-backup-dancer Bryan Tanaka, reports stated.
+Mariah has ended things between her and boyfriend-slash-backup dancer Bryan Tanaka, reports stated.
 And according to rumors, Nick Cannon is to be blamed.
 Is the “You’re Mine” singer getting back with her comedian ex-husband?

-According to a source for People, Mariah recently called it quits with Tanaka, just as everyone had expected.
+According to a source for People, Mariah recently called it quits with Tanaka just as everyone had expected.
 Carey’s decision to end her relationship was because of her desire to focus more on her career and her children.
 As for Cannon, a source close to Tanaka claimed that the dancer has long felt jealous about the comedian’s relationship with Mariah.

 Now, the America’s Got Talent host has finally addressed the rumors claiming that he had something to do with Mariah’s split from Bryan.
 In a report from TMZ, it was mentioned that Mariah’s closeness to Nick drove Tanaka “insane.”
 At times, Bryan would reportedly flirt with other women in front of Mariah just to get back at her.
 Tanaka reportedly had it when the We Belong Together hitmaker and her ex-husband wore matching outfits to the Kids’ Choice Awards in March.
 According to the report, Bryan felt “disrespected” that he ordered Mariah to ditch the event and get back home.